 On August 22, 2011, we announced that our Board of Directors approved a share repurchase program to repurchase up to \$2,000,000 of shares of our common stock over the next 12 months ("Share Repurchase Program").
 On June 17, 2015, our Board of Directors authorized its fifth increase to our Share Repurchase Program authorizing the repurchase of up to an additional \$2.0 million of shares of our common stock over the subsequent 12 month period (for a total of up to \$14.0 million since inception of the Share Repurchase Program in August 2011).
+On June 9, 2016, our Board of Directors authorized the extension of the Share Repurchase Program to repurchase up to \$2,654,000 of shares of our common stock over the subsequent 12 month period.
 The common stock may be repurchased from time to time in open market transactions or privately negotiated transactions in our discretion.
 The timing and amount of the shares repurchased is determined by management based on its evaluation of market conditions and other factors.
 The Share Repurchase Program may be increased, suspended or discontinued at any time.
-Since inception of the Share Repurchase Program in August 2011 through March 31, 2016, we have repurchased an aggregate of 6,883,104 shares of our common stock at an average per share price of \$1.65 or an aggregate cost of \$11,345,803 (exclusive of commissions).
-During the three month period ended March 31, 2016, we repurchased 500 shares of our common stock at \$1.95 per share as described in the table below.
+Since inception of the Share Repurchase Program in August 2011 through June 30, 2016, we have repurchased an aggregate of 6,883,104 shares of our common stock at an average per share price of \$1.65 or an aggregate cost of \$11,345,803 (exclusive of commissions).
+During the six month period ended June 30, 2016, we purchased 500 shares of our common stock at \$1.95 per share.
+During the three month period ended June 30, 2016, we did not purchase any shares of our common stock.